 There are many differences between stranded wire and solid wire, the two most popular types of wiring.

-In this post, we will discuss the pros and cons of stranded wire vs solid wire so you can decide which type is best for your needs.
+In this post, we will discuss their pros and cons, and when to use stranded wire vs solid wire, to help you decide which type is best for your needs.

 Stranded Wire vs Solid Wire